 Can I substitute saffron with anything?

-Turmeric or annatto offer similar color, but no substitute captures saffron’s unique aroma.
+Turmeric or annatto offer similar color, but no substitute captures saffron's unique aroma.
 If you must substitute, do so for color only.
+For true premium cooking, there is no adequate replacement for genuine saffron - its distinctive flavor profile is irreplaceable in authentic recipes.

 Is saffron safe during pregnancy?

-Can I grow saffron at home?
+Can I grow saffron at home for premium quality?

 Final Thoughts on Using Saffron